What is an Exercise (Stress) Test for Children?

 An electrocardiogram (EKG) consisting of 10 electrodes attached to the chest and torso is used to monitor the heart rate and rhythm.

-A mouthpiece may be fashioned in front of the patient's face to measure the breathing and the volume of oxygen used during the test.
+A mouthpiece may be placed in front of the patient's face to measure the breathing and the volume of oxygen used during the test.

 A nose clip is placed on the nose during these measurements to ensure accurate readings can be made.